pybamm-team/PyBaMM/docs/source/user_guide/installation/gnu-linux-mac.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Users can install ``iree`` (for MLIR just-in-time compilation) to use for main expression evaluation in the IDAKLU solver.
 Requires ``jax``.
-At the moment, PyBaMM's conda-forge distribution does not include the ``IDAKLUSolver``.

 .. code:: bash